Transformative Programs & Training

 Whether you're new to this approach or ready to deepen your practice, this series will meet you where you are—and help you grow.

-Comprehensive Training for Mental Health Professionals
+Dialogue Therapy Training for Mental Health Professionals

 Polly Young-Eisendrath, Jungian analyst and author, presents: Foundational Training in Dialogue Therapy.